amvjakob/differential-gene-expression/part_of_process_report.md

 - ### Provide the links to any markdown reports within your repo to refer to the relevant analysis.

 [Initial analysis](https://github.com/STAT540-UBC/Repo_team_Y0ung-parents_W2019/blob/master/Initial_analysis.md)

+Rezult

+- ### What are your primary results?
+Were you able to answer your hypothesis?
+Did you have any positive results?
+If no, postulate a discussion as to why that may be.
+Provide plots and/or tables to present your results. - List some challenges that you encountered?
+How will you address them?

+We identified 40 different genes between between control and autism cases (p-value cutoff = 0.01) by using the multiple linear regression. one of our hypothesis was that different gene expression would be detectable in comparing control and autism cases.